DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Method: Dynamic Interaction Graph (DIG)

-\hq{\textbf{Edge Attribution.} We attribute each edge as either productive or non-productive.
-Non-productive edges denote interactions that do not advance the cooperative solution at the current step.
-Edges corresponding to \textbf{Wait (W)} and \textbf{Discard (D)} are non-productive and drawn as dashed, indicating that no productive work is performed at that time.
-For \textbf{Reroute (RR)}, the edge from the source agent is non-productive and dashed, while the redirected edge to the final recipient is productive and solid.
-Figure~\ref{fig:overview}(3) and (4) illustrate this distinction, with solid lines representing productive edges and dashed lines representing non-productive edges.}
+\textbf{Edge Attribution.} We attribute each edge one of two attribution types: \emph{productive} or \emph{non-productive} (transient).
+Productive edges indicate interactions that advance the cooperative solution, while non-productive edges indicate interactions that do not advance it at the current step.
+Edges corresponding \textbf{Wait (W)} and \textbf{Discard (D)} are non-productive and drawn as dashed.
+For \textbf{Reroute (RR)}, the edge to the rerouting agent is non-productive and dashed, while the redirected edge to the final recipient is productive and solid.
+Fig.~\ref{fig:overview} (3--4) illustrate this distinction: solid lines denote productive edges, and dashed lines denote non-productive edges.

-\paragraph{Illustration. }Thus, cooperative multi-agent execution is formally a \emph{graph rewriting dynamical system}.
-As illustrated in \hq{Figure~\ref{fig:overview}(3)}, agents do not coordinate through predefined roles or control flow, but by inducing local transformations on the edges of the DIG.
-All emergent cooperative structure, system-level behavior, and failure modes arise from the composition of these local edge-level rewrite operators, making DIG the effective state space of cooperative intelligence.
+\textbf{Illustration.} Cooperative multi-agent execution is thus a \emph{graph rewriting dynamical system}.
+As illustrated in Fig.~\ref{fig:overview} (3), agents coordinate not through predefined roles or control flow, but by applying local edge-level rewrites to the DIG.
+Emergent cooperation structure, system-level behavior, and failure modes arise from the composition of these local edge-level rewrite operators, making DIG the effective state space of cooperative intelligence.